Photo by Kevin McIntyre

 In her life behind the camera, Wendy is part of the creative team and serves as Vice President of Operations for Snoopy Media.

 Wendy is an award-winning actress who has appeared in television, film, theatre, and documentary programs.
-Her credits include recurring roles on CBS' Hawaii Five-0 and ABC's Lost, and principal roles on the ABC thriller The River, and Animal Planet's I'm Alive.
+Her credits include principal roles on CBS' Hawaii Five-O; ABC's Lost, The River, and the holiday film Same Time, Next Christmas; and Animal Planet's I'm Alive.
 Wendy is the host and narrator of Holding Fast the Dream: Hawaii's African American Experience, which was featured in the Hawaii International Film Festival, and nominated for the Filmmaker's Choice Award for Best Diaspora Film in the San Diego Black Film Festival.
-Holding Fast the Dream airs often on PBS Hawaii and is now available on DVD.
+Holding Fast the Dream, which aired multiple times on PBS Hawaii, is regularly included in multicultural programming at colleges and universities across the country.
+The film is now available on DVD.

-Her love for the works of playwright August Wilson earned Wendy two Excellence in Theatre Awards: "Leading Female" for YELLOWMAN, and FENCES; and "Featured Female" for GEM OF THE OCEAN.
-She also received very favorable reviews for her portrayal of Tonya in August Wilson's KING HEDLEY II.
+She has earned four Excellence in Theatre Awards: "Leading Female" for THE MOUNTAINTOP, YELLOWMAN, and FENCES; and "Featured Female" for GEM OF THE OCEAN.
+She also received very favorable reviews for her portrayal of Tonya in KING HEDLEY II.